Morgan State Bears lacrosse: Alumni

 Three time all-American Joe Fowlkes became a security consultant, while George Kelley went into law enforcement.

 Dr. Miles Harrison and Coach Chip Silverman collaborated on the book, Ten Bears, which is being made into a movie.
 Silverman died in March 2008.
 Dr. Harrison's son, Kyle Harrison, was the #1 draft pick of Major League Lacrosse in 2005, after leading Johns Hopkins to a national championship the same year and winning the Tewaaraton trophy.

+In popular media

 Two documentaries have been shot on the team, one, produced by Jeremy Schaap, aired on ESPN in 2006 and the second, produced by Luke David, airs on PBS in early April, 2008.